 It’s a curved gaming monitor that supports HDR, along with FreeSync.
 The resolution is again 2560×1440 pixels, which is plenty for a gaming monitor when the rest of the image quality is so good.
 Forget about 4K.

 Of course, you get 144Hz refresh rate and 1ms response time at this price.
 This model also comes with a USB-C port, which you don’t see often on monitors.
 We were mighty impressed in our BenQ EX3203R review.

 As you have probably noticed, this list doesn’t include a single monitor with 4K resolution.
 That’s because when you’re buying a cheap gaming monitor, the other factors (panel quality, image processor, etc.) matter more than the resolution.

 But if you want a 4K monitor despite that, there are a few options.
 Remember to stick to gaming monitors that offer 4K, rather than a random 4K monitor.
-We have a list of the best 4K gaming monitors for all budgets, and hopefully one of them will work for you.
+You might also look at buying a gaming projector as another option.